 More than just numbers

 For a long period of time Diversity (and Inclusion) has mainly been about numbers and statistics.
 However, more and more firms are realising that there is more to diversity than just collecting and visualising facts (i.e. gender, race, age and position).
 To fully leverage a diverse workforce, one must also focus on creating possibilities for a majority of the firms’ employees to succeed.
 That is where the inclusion part of Diversity and Inclusion comes in.
 So, if diversity is being invited to the party; inclusion is being asked to dance.
-And while some organisations are still debating about potential gains from having a diverse work force, others are instead trying to find ways to fully leverage their work force to have a better competitive advantage on the market.
+And while some organisations are still debating about potential gains from having a diverse workforce, others are instead trying to find ways to fully leverage their workforce to have a better competitive advantage on the market.

 Understand the challenges

 Many large corporations are now working with improving diversity and inclusion in their organisations.
 Ericsson (a multinational provider of communication technology) is a good example of a company working actively with this.
 “It is about valuing, supporting and respecting differences.
 It is about a work environment where each employee can fulfil their potential and maximise their contributions”, as stated in their commitment to diversity and inclusiveness.
 Despite this high level of awareness across industries, challenges remain.
-As an example, Sweden, being the highest performing country when it comes to gender diversity, still has only a 21% proportion of women on company executive committees.
+As an example, Sweden, being the highest performing country when it comes to gender diversity, still only has a 21% proportion of women on company executive committees.
 This is not due to a lack of career objectives, but rather due to women still facing challenges such as family and social pressure, company performance models, less networking opportunities, as well as biases against women in leadership.
 To successfully transform to a diverse workplace, companies need to understand these challenges and find ways to approach them.

 Diversity on the agenda